alphagov/content-store/README.md

 ## Technical documentation

 The content store maps public-facing URLs to published items of content, represented as JSON data.
-It will replace [content API](https://github.com/alphagov/govuk_content_api) in time.
+It will replace [content API][content-api] in time.

 Publishing applications add content to the content store via the Publishing API;